enaeher/blog/_posts/2013-10-14-marengo-ridge.md

 ---
 layout: post
-title: Marengo Ridge Conservation Area
+title: Marengo Ridge Conservation Area.
 ---

 Last week M&mdash; and I decided to get out of the city for the weekend.
 We picked the <a href="http://www.mccdistrict.org/web/re-camping.htm">Marengo Ridge Conservation Area</a> more or less at random from <a href="http://www.amazon.com/The-Best-Tent-Camping-Illinois/dp/0897326431"><i>The Best in Tent Camping: Illinois</i></a> and headed out on Saturday afteroon, with a quick stop at L.L.
 Bean for various bits and pieces.